brunopinheirofreitas/Java/Alura/Alura_Notes.md

 32. Function Object: An object that encapsule a function, for instance, when you override a method from a superclass to attend specific proposit.
 33. Anonymous class: When you create an class in the mid of a code.
 The compilator automatic creates the class for you.
 34. Lambdas: '->' it's a form to diminish coding.
 An anonymous class, for instance, is automatic created when you use lambdas, the main goal is to shorten the code you write.
+35. ```private static final long serialVersionUID = 1L;``` //This identify the version of the class, therefore all objects of this class could be different.
+36. transient means the attribute should not be serializied.
 ---

 **Java Types and operators**